 The Carol Ships Parade of Lights used to be a formal festival with its own website and series of organized events.
 The event’s official website hasn’t been functioning for the last couple of years, however, so it appears the formality of the festival has likewise sort of disappeared.

 Pre-2017, when the Carol Ships Parade of Lights was a more formal event, processions took place on as many as 16 evenings between the beginning of December and around mid-month.
 Most of the processions were fairly small and informal, but still nice to see.
+Continue reading for more details about the event in previous years.

 - Friday, December 4th, 2020 – in Port Moody and Dollarton.